 Tenancy

 B2B SaaS applications typically differ from B2C applications - i.e., applications developed for direct-to-consumer use - in several different ways.
 Firstly, they usually employ a tenant model: that is to say, an instance of the application is typically deployed for each subscriber.
-Each instance is isolated in terms of data but may share resources such as computing, memory, storage, networking, etc.
+Each instance is isolated in terms of data but may share resources such as compute, memory, storage, networking, etc., and you can read in more detail about the specifics by visiting the blog post below đ

 Administration